Xiamen Xiang'an International Airport

-Xiamen Xiang'an International Airport is an under-construction international airport being built to serve the city of Xiamen in East China’s Fujian province.
-Once completed (estimated in 2025), it will replace the existing Xiamen Gaoqi International Airport as the city's main airport.
+Xiamen Xiang'an International Airport is an under-construction international airport being built to serve the city of Xiamen in East China's Fujian province.
+Once opened, it will replace the existing Xiamen Gaoqi International Airport as the city's main airport.
 The airport is located on the Dadeng Island in Xiang'an, facing Nan'an, Quanzhou to the north.
-It is 15 km from Kinmen in the Republic of China, 25 km from central Xiamen, 44 km from downtown Quanzhou, and 72 km from Zhangzhou.
+It is 25 km from central Xiamen, 44 km from downtown Quanzhou, and 72 km from Zhangzhou.
+It is only 3 km at the closest point from Kinmen of the Republic of China (ROC).
+Basic construction of the airport finished by the end of 2025; opening is expected in late 2026.

+Name

+Most airports in mainland China are named after the districts and counties where they are located.
+Since the new Xiamen airport was built in Xiang'an District of Xiamen City, the airport was named "Xiamen Xiang'an International Airport".
+On January 24, 2025, the Civil Aviation Administration of China approved the naming of the airport as "Xiamen Xiang'an International Airport".